The Division of Natural Sciences / Mathematics at Louisiana College seeks to fill a tenure-track position to begin August 1, 2019.

 Description of Position

-To meet the growing demand for IT and software skills in the state of Louisiana, and with the support of regional employers, Louisiana College is establishing a new degree in Computer Science to meet this demand.
+To meet the growing demand for IT and software skills in the state of Louisiana, and with the support of regional employers, Louisiana College has established a new degree in Computer Science to meet this demand.
 The College plans for this major to provide graduates with both a strong technical capability and solid ethical commitment.

 The position also requires that the faculty member be available for advising of students and have a willingness to serve on college committees.
 Faculty development through scholarship activities including travel and research with undergraduates is strongly encouraged and funding is available through an endowment.

 The successful candidate will acknowledge a life calling to liberal arts education at a Christ-Centered College with a mission that seeks “to provide a liberal arts education characterized by devotion to the preeminence of the Lord Jesus, allegiance to the authority of the Holy Scriptures, dedication to academic excellence for the glory of God, and commitment to change the world for Christ by the power of the Holy Spirit.”

 Louisiana College is a private, Baptist, coeducational college of liberal arts and sciences with selected professional programs, located in Pineville, Louisiana.
 The College was founded in 1906 and is governed by a Board of Trustees appointed by the Louisiana Baptist Convention.
 It has an enrollment of about 1,200 students and is accredited by the Southern Association of Colleges and Schools.